 According to Jon Velie, an immigration law specialist, other visa options are equally cumbersome.
 For example, if the entrepreneur has $100,000, he can invest it in a company.
 Very few have that kind of money, but it is one way to get an E-2 treaty investor visa.

-Other options include an L-1 visa, which lets specialized employees and managers to be transferred to their company’s U.S. office.
-There are several conditions that have to be met though before the employee gets this visa.
+Other options include an L-1 visa, which lets specialized employees and managers be transferred to their company’s U.S. office.
+Several conditions have to be met before the employee gets this visa.

 If an entrepreneur has $500,000 to $1,000,000, he can get a Green Card or EB-5 investor permanent residency visa if he invests it in specific ways in the U.S. Again, there are numerous conditions, and very few immigrants have access to that kind of money.